 Joel Peter Jupp is an independent singer-songwriter from Chicagoland.
-He has released five full-length albums, including the most recent, Breathe (2017).
+He has released five full-length albums, including Breathe.

 The album’s imagery includes a prison break, human breath, an ocean current, a cross-country ride, and a glimmering constellation.
 The poetic landscape has breadth, which not only ties the album together, but compels the listener to hear all eleven tracks.
 In that sense, the phrase “take a ride with me” from “California” has both literal and metaphorical meaning, since the tracks interact as a cohesive whole.

 The sound compliments the poetry.
 The blend of distorted electronics and smooth vocals — or analogue synth and symphonic strings — weaves together these poetic images, with influence from artists like Oh Wonder, The Boxer Rebellion, Fernando Ortega, The National, and The 1975.
 Additional influences, especially for older songs like “Red Eyed” and “Between Walls,” include Bon Iver, Third Eye Blind, and The Black Keys.